 Blend the guest room with office space by using a daybed that you can make up as a couch and a desk with a cover.
 When your guests aren’t over, you can use it as your dream workspace.

 When guests do arrive, pull the cover over your desk to hide your office equipment and put down a lamp and flowers.
 Make the bed inviting, and you’re ready for the weekend.

 Make the most of a closet

 A closet can be a great place to store your office.
 Place a small desk inside and install convenient shelving up high for files, office supplies, and other essentials.
 A pegboard wall for hanging things within easy reach completes the look.
 And the best part?
 It closes out of sight at the end of the workday.

 Another multifunction option is to integrate a bureau into one of your spaces and to use it as a standalone office space.
 It looks like a beautiful piece of furniture and folds out to allow you a workspace.
 When you’re finished, it all closes back up and fits well in a variety of spaces, including a bedroom, living room, or guest rooms.

 If space is very limited, you can use a floating console to perform double duty.
 One side can provide the space to support your entertainment system, and the other side can neatly store your office setting.

 Because it floats, you can put a small chair underneath — go for something clear to preserve the illusion of space — and it fits well with small living rooms where space is a premium.

-If your office must go in your bedroom, there are a few things you can do to minimize feeling like you live at your office.
+If your office must go in your bedroom, there are a few things you can do to minimize feeling like you live at your office, suggests Apartment Therapy.
 First, consider a hidden office, one that folds up or closes away can alleviate that worry.

 You could also go the opposite way by using open shelving with colorful storage that matches your bedroom’s aesthetic — think boho baskets or colorful Scandinavian-style boxes.
 A wireframe desk or glass top prevents heaviness in your decor.